-In some ways, the Mediterranean diet is similar to other heart-healthy diets.
-It encourages you to eat foods such as fish, fruits and vegetables, beans and whole grains.
-Also, it does not include many meats, dairy products or sweets.
-However, in other ways, the Mediterranean diet is different from other heart-healthy diets.
-For example, it typically allows for more calories from fat (as long as you choose unsaturated and monounsaturated fats, such as olive oil).
-It also allows for moderate consumption of wine on a regular basis.
+The Mediterranean diet is inspired by foods eaten in countries that border the Mediterranean Sea.
+This includes Greece, Spain, France, and southern Italy.
+The Mediterranean diet is similar to other heart-healthy diets.
+It promotes foods such as fish, fruits, vegetables, beans, and whole grains.
+It does not include many meats, dairy products, or sweets.
+In other ways, the Mediterranean diet is different.
+For example, it allows for more calories from fats, like olive oil.
+The diet also allows for moderate intake of wine.

-- Heart disease
+- heart disease

-- Type 2 diabetes
+- type 2 diabetes

 - Alzheimer’s disease

-- Parkinson’s disease
+- Parkinson’s disease.